succSeeded/ts-2025/colloc_questions/src/question4.typ

 $
 where $E^n$ is $n times n$ identity matrix and
 $
-D^n = mat(1, 0, 0, dots, 0; 0, w_n, 0, dots, 0; 0, 0, w_n^2, dots, 0; dots.v, dots.v, dots.v, dots.down, dots.v; 0, dots, dots, dots, w_n^n).
+D^n = mat(1, 0, 0, dots, 0; 0, w_n, 0, dots, 0; 0, 0, w_n^2, dots, 0; dots.v, dots.v, dots.v, dots.down, dots.v; 0, dots, dots, dots, w_n^(n-1)).
 $

 == Short time Fourier transform

+*Idea.* Given a predefined window, drag it over the time series applying FFT locally each step.
+The values inside of the window would be weighted using a kernel function.

 STFT (Gabor transform) is given by:
 $
 G(f)(t, w) = hat(f)_g (t, w) = integral_(-infinity)^(+infinity) f(tau) e^(-i w tau) g(tau - t) d tau,
 $
-where $g(t) = exp(-(t - tau)^2 / alpha^2)$ is a Gaussian kernel function, but it is not necessary to use specifically this kernel function.
+where $g(t)$ is a kernel function, e.g. Gaussian kernel function:
+$
+g(t) = exp(-(t - tau)^2 / alpha^2).
+$

-STFT can easily be discretized by applying FFT in eahc window.
+STFT can easily be discretized by applying FFT in each window.
 The result of STFT is a spectrogram: a plot of frequency against time.